yashbodhe/Scorify/README.md

 # Scorify
-Android Application for Cricket Live Scoring
+Android Application for Cricket Live Scoring using Java , XML , FireBase , Android Studio

 ## About The Project